benedicto7/personal-projects/Face Mask Detection Vision AI/deep stream sdk/README.md

 # Deep Stream SDK

-to launch deep stream sdk...

-deepstream-app -c deepstream_app_source1_peoplenet.txt

 ## Prerequisite
-mask classifier -> onnx and engine
+* In order to launch/deploy the model into deep stream SDK, we must have both the `.onnx` and `.engine` file models.

+## Instructions
+In the command prompt/terminal type:
+1. deepstream-app -c deepstream_app_source1_peoplenet.txt